1. Are there really a lot of LGBTQ homeless?

 3 HATCH (a program of the Montrose Counseling Center) estimates

-2. Why does AFCI focus on GLBT youth and families?
+2. Why does AFCI focus on educating the families of LGBTQ youth?

 There are a number of children who have been dumped by parents who have explicitly rejected them or who have run away from home because they have reason to believe their parents would reject them if they knew about their sexual orientation or gender identity.
 One in four youth under 18 years of age who come out as gay, are rejected by their families, peers and religious communities, rendering them homeless.
-Though the gay population is 4- 5% of the general population, gay youth compose 30% on average of the homeless youth population.
+Though the gay population is 5- 13% of the general population, gay youth compose 28-40% of the homeless youth population.

 3. What are the dangers faced on the street by youth?